Embedded accounting API

 Choose Integration Model

-Use embedded UI for speed, go headless for maximum control, or combine both where it makes sense.
+Go headless for maximum control, lean on hosted surfaces for speed, or combine both where it makes sense.

 Validate In Sandbox